 Formed in the trunk of a gnarly old tree, the cottage gave the impression of a troll’s face.
 Its doorway twisted like a disfigured mouth, its windows malevolent glowing eyes.
-Knotted roots reached out from the base like back-broken snakes half-buried in the swampy forest floor.
+Knotted roots reached out like back-broken snakes half-buried in the swampy forest floor.

 “My lady,” called a frail sweet voice.
 “Have you come to pay an old woman a visit?
 Please come in.”
 A bent figure stood unsteady in the doorway.
 Her stained four-toothed smile and near-bald, brown-splotched head reminded Evangeline of the skull Friar Joskin kept on his scribe’s desk.
 The crone waved and pleaded again, and Lady Evangeline felt too ashamed to refuse.
-This forest was on her father’s land, and this woman was under his care.
+This forest was on her father’s land after all, and this old woman was under his care.

 The crone pointed to one of the chairs.
 A black cat clung to it until she shooed it away.
 The crone apologized, stepped to the hearth, and lifted the kettle.
 “Some toadwort tea,” she offered.
 When Evangeline started, the crone added, “Toadwort is an herb native to this forest, it makes a fine tea.”
-When she saw Evangeline nod agreement, she filled two tea-stained, wooden cups.
+Evangeline nodded agreement, and the crone filled two tea-stained, wooden cups.

-“How nice of you to visit me, my Lady.
-I was told you might be by,” the crone said.
-Evangeline knew her handmaids visited this cottage; they had told her the way.
-“What might this old woman do for a beautiful young girl?”
+“How nice of you to visit me.
+I was told you might come by.”
+Evangeline knew her handmaids had often visited this cottage.
+“Tell me, my Lady, what might this old woman do for a beautiful young girl?”

-Evangeline could not hold back her bitter tears.
-“I think I shall never find love again,” she said.
+Evangeline broke into bitter tears.
+“I think I shall never love again,” she said.
 Her voice shook too much to say more.
-Evangeline brushed her silken black hair behind her shoulder then brought her milk-white sensitive hands to her lap.
+Evangeline brushed her black silken hair behind her shoulder then brought her sensitive milk-white hands to her lap.

-“A broken heart is it?” the crone said, unable to conceal the curl at the corners of her tight mouth.
+“A broken heart is it?” the crone said, unable to conceal the curl at the corner of her mouth.
 Evangeline nodded, dropping her chin and eyes slowly down.
 The crone sipped her tea and darted one eye to Evangeline’s untouched cup.
 “The tea will help, dear child.”

-Evangeline burst out, sobbing and burying her face in her quivering hands.
-Tears slipped between her fingers and flowed down her wrists.
-The crone reached out a jagged-nailed claw to Evangeline’s hand then raised it to touch the top of her head.
+Evangeline buried her face in her quivering hands.
+Tears slipped through her fingers and flowed down her wrists.
+The crone reached a jagged claw to Evangeline’s hand then touched the top of her head.
 “Now, now, my dear, I know it hurts.
 What is it you wish from me?”

 “I never want to feel this again,” Evangeline wailed, looking up.
 “It hurts so much, and I know,” she swallowed, “I know it will never go away.”